 from machine import Pin, PWM from time import sleep

-Then the PIN used to trigger positive side on buzzer is associated to a variable for better code understanding and management.
+Then the PIN used to trigger the positive side on buzzer is associated to a variable for better code understanding and management.
 Remember to use your GPIO number if you use a different pin.

 The second line initializes the PWM port with a PWM object: